Rafael1304/AI-vs.-Human-Creativity-Developing-a-Detection-Application-for-AI-Generated-Art/README.md

 - Interactive Gradio interface for AI-art detection

 Note: This repo includes only the code used for experimentation and deployment, not the full report.

-The file table.md contains the experiment results, while the file Experiment_Results.csv contains our experiment
+The file table.md contains the experiment results, while the file Experiment_Results.csv contains our experiment.
+The file titled best_ai_art_model is our trained VGG-16 model.